Oasis (band): 2003–2007: Alan White's departure and Don't Believe the Truth

-Oasis began recording a sixth album in late December 2003 with producers Death in Vegas at Sawmills Studios in Cornwall.
-The album was originally planned for a September 2004 release, to coincide with the 10th anniversary of the release of Definitely Maybe, However, long-time drummer Alan White, who at this time had played on nearly all of the band's material, had been asked to leave the band.
+Oasis began recording a sixth album in January 2004 with producers Death in Vegas at Sawmills Studios in Cornwall.
+The album was originally planned for a September 2004 release, to coincide with the 10th anniversary of the release of Definitely Maybe.
+However, long-time drummer Alan White, who at this time had played on nearly all of the band's material, was fired from the band on 21 December 2003; the public announcement of his departure followed on 16 January.
 At the time, his brother Steve White stated on his own website that "the spirit of being in a band was kicked out of him" and he wanted to be with his girlfriend.
 White was replaced by Zak Starkey, the Who's drummer and the son of the Beatles' drummer, Ringo Starr.
 Though Starkey performed on studio recordings and toured with the band, he was not officially a member and the band were a four-piece for the first time in their career.
 Starkey played publicly for the first time at Poole Lighthouse.

 A few days later, Oasis, with Starkey, headlined the Glastonbury Festival for the second time in their career and performed a largely greatest hits set, which included two new songs—Gem Archer's "A Bell Will Ring" and Liam Gallagher's "The Meaning of Soul".
 The performance received negative reviews, with NME calling it a "disaster".
 The BBC's Tom Bishop called Oasis's set "lacklustre and uneventful ... prompting a mixed reception from fans", mainly because of Liam's uninspired singing and Starkey's lack of experience with the band's material.